annaxyhu/8-week-sql-challenge/Case #4 - Data Bank/README.md

 # Case Study #4: Data Bank
 ## Introduction

 This case study is sourced from DataWithDanny's 8 Week SQL Challenge.
-For more information on this case, refer to the following link: [Foodie-Fi](https://8weeksqlchallenge.com/case-study-3/).
+For more information on this case, refer to the following link: [Data Bank](https://8weeksqlchallenge.com/case-study-4/).

 This case is divided into the following sections:
 1. [Case Background](#case-background)